‘The moment when it really started to feel insane’: An oral history of the Scaramucci Era

 Presenting: An oral history of the Era of the Mooch — condensed and edited for clarity — as told by senators, Boy Scouts, soldiers, journalists, parents, talking heads, Wall Street traders and the CEO of an arcade-game company in Florida.

-The White House’s “American Heroes Week” starts, and at 8:49 a.m. — as Kushner is about to testify — the president calls Jeff Sessions “beleaguered” on Twitter.
+The White House’s “American Heroes Week” starts, and at 8:49 a.m. — as Kushner is about to testify — the president calls Attorney General Jeff Sessions “beleaguered” on Twitter.

 Kat Timpf, Fox News host and libertarian columnist: We were talking a lot about Jeff Sessions and that whole situation is kind of, you know — we’ve never seen anything like that before.
 What’s.
 Happening.